kth5/apb/doc/apb-farm-api.md

 ### Cache Behavior

+1. **Build Completion**: When a build completes successfully, all artifacts are proactively cached
-1. **Download Request**: When a user requests an artifact download
+2. **Download Request**: When a user requests an artifact download
-2. **Cache Check**: Farm first checks if the artifact is cached locally
+3. **Cache Check**: Farm first checks if the artifact is cached locally
-3. **Cache Hit**: If cached, artifact is served directly from local storage
+4. **Cache Hit**: If cached, artifact is served directly from local storage
-4. **Cache Miss**: If not cached, artifact is downloaded from build server and cached
+5. **Cache Miss**: If not cached, artifact is downloaded from build server and cached
-5. **Cache Storage**: Artifacts are stored in build-specific directories
+6. **Cache Storage**: Artifacts are stored in build-specific directories
-6. **Automatic Cleanup**: Background task runs every 4 hours to remove expired artifacts
+7. **Automatic Cleanup**: Background task runs every 4 hours to remove expired artifacts

+### Admin Dashboard Integration

+The cache management features are fully integrated into the admin web dashboard:

+- **Access**: Navigate to the admin panel and click the "Admin Functions" tab
+- **Cache Status**: Real-time display of cache statistics, retention settings, and storage usage
+- **Manual Cleanup**: One-click cache cleanup with live status updates
+- **Authentication**: Requires admin login through the web interface
+- **User-Friendly**: Visual status indicators and success/error messages

+#### Proactive Caching

+The farm automatically caches all build artifacts (packages and logs) immediately when a build completes successfully:

+- **Triggered**: Automatically when build status changes to "completed"
+- **Background Process**: Caching runs asynchronously without blocking status updates
+- **All Artifacts**: Both packages (.pkg.tar.xz files) and build logs are cached
+- **Error Handling**: Individual artifact caching failures don't affect other artifacts
+- **Logging**: Comprehensive logging of caching operations for monitoring

 ### CDN and Proxy Caching